CMHC Premium Calculator

 Don't forget the tax on premium!

-Important: The CMHC/SCHL premium is added to your mortgage, but the sales/provincial tax on that premium must be paid in cash at the notary.
+Important: The CMHC premium is added to your mortgage, but the sales/provincial tax on that premium must be paid in cash at the notary.
 This is a closing cost many buyers forget to budget for!

-Tax on CMHC/SCHL (Paid at notary)
+Tax on CMHC (Paid at notary)

 $